Personal profile

 Biography

-Associate Professor Howard-Wagner is a non-Indigenous sociologist and socio-legal scholar and Research Director and Senior Fellow in the Centre for Indigenous Policy Research.
+Associate Professor Howard-Wagner is a sociologist who is deeply attentive to legal and policy contexts as sites where inequality is produced and governed.
+She is currently Program Lead Social Policy, Participation, Inclusion in POLIS: Centre for Social Policy Research and former Research Director and Senior Fellow in the Centre for Indigenous Policy Research.
 She is former President of the Law and Society Association Australia and New Zealand and former co-Chief Editor of the Australian Journal of Social Issues (AJSI).

 Qualifications